hawkinsw/base-drafts/draft-ietf-quic-http.md

 CANCEL_PUSH frame, the client can abort reading the stream with an error code of H3_REQUEST_CANCELLED.
 This asks the server not to transfer additional data and indicates that it will be discarded upon receipt.

+Pushed responses that are cacheable (see Section 3 of [RFC7234]) can be stored by the client, if it implements an HTTP cache.
+Pushed responses are considered successfully validated on the origin server (e.g., if the "no-cache" cache response directive is present (Section 5.2.2 of [RFC7234])) at the time the pushed response is received.

+Pushed responses that are not cacheable MUST NOT be stored by any HTTP cache.
+They MAY be made available to the application separately.

 # Connection Closure